thriveweb/davis-legal/content/pages/faq.md

       Each Bar Association publishes a list of their members on the internet.
     title: How do I employ a barrister?
   - content: >-
-      Confidential information exchanged between a client and barrister, for the purpose of giving or receiving legal advice, is priviliged from disclosure under the laws of legal professional privilige.
+      Information exchanged between a client and barrister is privileged from disclosure under the laws of legal professional privilege if it is
+      provided:

+      * for the purpose of giving or receiving legal advice; or

+      * for the dominant purpose of representing the client in existing or anticipated legal proceedings.

+      These laws are designed to encourage a full disclosure of information by the client to the barrister, which is a necessary precondition if barristers are to properly advise and represent their clients.

+      Legal professional privilige is an important common law right that belongs to the client.

       This means that it cannot be disclosed to any person without the client's consent.

-      Some legal exceptions apply to this rule, but they are rare and narrow in application.
+      Some legal exceptions apply to this rule, but they are rare and usually narrow in application.
     title: Are discussions with barristers confidential?
   - content: >-
       Rob beleives that we should all take personal responsibility for, and